wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.06 =
 * User Interface improvements
-* Fixed XSS security vulnerability
+* Increased security and optimization
 * Moved the "automatic width" check box for drop-down select fields to free version
 * Moved email "From/Reply to" options to free version
 * Fixed form preview page for form templates